-The objective of the Fund is to achieve medium term capital growth through investments in financial institutions whose principal operations are performed in Russia or other states of the Commonwealth of Independent States ("CIS") region and are planning to undertake an IPO or a private placement of their shares.
+The objective of the Fund is to achieve medium term capital growth through investments in financial institutions whose principal operations are performed in Russia or other states of the CIS region and are planning to undertake an IPO or a private placement of their shares.
 Investments may also be made in companies that derive a substantial portion of their revenue from, or have substantial assets, in Russia or other states of the CIS region.